Tasty mocking framework for unit tests in Java

 Project status updates

-Mockito 2.X is imminent, but first a release candidate will be published.
+Mockito 2.1.0 has been released.
+The team will now work on some items targetted for 2.2.0 and especially focus on Mockito 3.
 Please provide your feedback and suggestions for the scope of Mockito 3.X using the above two channels.
 Mockito 3.X will target Java 8.

 Fancy getting world-wide visibility and building up an eternal fame of an OSS contributor?